 Vulnerability management handles three categories outside the scope of patching.
 First: misconfigurations.
 An S3 bucket with public read access, a firewall rule allowing inbound SSH from 0.0.0.0/0, or TLS 1.0 still enabled on a production endpoint.
 No vendor releases a patch for these.
 Second: weak credentials.
 Default admin passwords, shared service accounts, and API keys stored in plaintext configuration files.
 Third: zero-day vulnerabilities where no patch exists and compensating controls (network segmentation, WAF rules, feature disabling) are the only available response.

+The audit fix.
 Implement a vulnerability scanner (Nessus, Qualys, or Rapid7) with authenticated scanning enabled.
 Schedule external-facing scans weekly and internal infrastructure scans monthly.
 Configure the scanner to flag misconfigurations and weak credentials alongside software vulnerabilities.
 Store every scan report in a dedicated compliance folder with date-stamped filenames.
 This creates the continuous monitoring evidence trail SOC 2 CC7.1 requires [AICPA TSC CC7.1].

 Patch Management: Vendor Updates Only